Once you've reviewed these guidelines and are confident your idea is a good fit for SB, feel free to submit a proposal.

 Making good on their commitments — If we had a nickel for every time a company issued a set of "bold 2020 goals" ...
 The continued momentum around companies' efforts to improve is incredible and we wholeheartedly commend the hundreds around the world challenging themselves to do so!
 But what is of greater use and interest to us and our community are reports on next-generation sustainability goals (ex: science-based targets) and progress toward those goals, along with what is and isn't working, benefits generated from the improvements (financial and otherwise), and how they continue to set the bar higher with each success.

-Changing "sustainability" from a department to a common thread through all departments — holistically approaching sustainability by incorporating relevant KPIs into all areas of the business, and aligning the ethos behind these goals with the overall mission of the business.
+Changing "sustainability" from a department to a common thread through all departments — holistically approaching sustainability by integrating sustainability and finance, incorporating relevant KPIs into all areas of the business, and aligning the ethos behind these goals with the overall mission of the business.

 Forging pre-competitive partnerships — through which companies combine their creative, strategic, scientific and financial resources to solve the complex, systemic challenges inherent to global businesses; and together create real, on-the-ground changes in the farthest reaches of their value chains.
 Among a growing number of examples: